pacheco-andrea/tenure-defor-br/README.md

 * Matching: carries out coarsened-exact-matching
 * Stats: carries out statistical analysis

+Note about how code should be interpreted as a guide ...

 ### Data
 The data for this analysis is freely available at: http://atlasagropecuario.imaflora.org/.
 This analysis was carried out using v.
 1812.